 - Tobacco use.

 - Eat a variety of foods from each of the five major food groups (follow the MyPlate guidelines):

 - Limit the number of snacks you eat, and if you do snack, make sure you eat healthy snacks.

 - Avoid breaking a tooth by chewing down on extra hard foods.

 - Limit alcohol consumption and do not use tobacco.

-- Women who have a lot of cavity-causing bacteria during pregnancy and after delivery could transmit these bacteria from their mouth to the mouth of their baby
+- People who have a lot of cavity-causing bacteria during pregnancy and after delivery could transmit these bacteria from their mouth to the mouth of their baby

-- Mother’s health during pregnancy can influence the health of their child
+- An individual’s health during pregnancy can influence the health of their child

-- Mothers can unintentionally pass cavity-causing bacteria to newborns, increasing the children’s risk for tooth decay
+- People can unintentionally pass cavity-causing bacteria to newborns, increasing the children’s risk for tooth decay

 - Make and keep regular dental appointments

 - Brush with fluoride toothpaste at least 2x daily

 - Talk to a dentist about ways to prevent or manage dental problems

 - If you have morning sickness, make sure to rinse mouth with one tsp of baking soda in a glass of water